Is There a Connection Between Hearing Loss and Cardiovascular Health?

 - Have a family history of hearing loss

-- Notice increasing difficulty understanding speech
+- Notice difficulty understanding conversations

 Next Steps